Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

-In this guide, you will find the classic recipe for homemade ponzu sauce with yuzu, variations with alternative citrus fruits if you don't have yuzu, how to use it with smoked salmon and gourmet seafood, and everything you need to know to understand why this Japanese condiment works so well with fish.
+In this guide, you’ll find the classic recipe for homemade ponzu sauce with yuzu, variations with alternative citrus fruits if you don’t have yuzu, how to use it with smoked salmon and gourmet seafood, and everything you need to know to understand why this Japanese condiment works so well with fish.

 What is ponzu sauce and where does it come from?

 Ponzu is a citrus-based Japanese condiment that combines citrus juice (classically yuzu, sudachi, or kabosu) with soy sauce, mirin, sake, kombu seaweed, and dried bonito (katsuobushi).
 The word "pon" comes from the Dutch "pons" (punch, a citrus drink) adopted in the 17th century during trade between Japan and the Netherlands, and "zu" means vinegar in Japanese.
-The combination results in a condiment that is simultaneously acidic, salty, sweet, and with a deep umami background.
+The combination results in a condiment that is simultaneously acidic, salty, sweet, and with a deep umami undertone.

 In Japan, ponzu is used as a dipping sauce for shabu-shabu (meat and vegetables cooked in broth), for gyoza, for lightly seared raw fish tataki, for natto, and as a salad dressing.
 Outside Japan, its flavor profile makes it the perfect dressing for any raw or smoked fish, for ceviches, for carpaccios, and for all kinds of cold seafood preparations.